halide/Halide/README.md

 ### TL;DR

 Have llvm-16.0 (or greater) installed and run `make` in the root directory of the repository (where this README is).
-If you want to use the experimental serialization code, you must also have Flatbuffers installed locally.

 ### Acquiring LLVM